SimpleDevs-AR-VR/Meta-Quest-Pro-LensCorrection/README.md

 Note that the parameters `cy`, `k2`, and `k1` are all the same. it's only `cx` that changes.
 This makes sense, as the only parameter that's likely to change is the x-coordinate considering that the left and right images are similar otherwise.

-### Legacy Correction Parameters

-The two parameters `k1` and `k2` were determined based on visual observation and comparison of results derived using an older version of `EstimateDistortion.py`.
-The older, deprecated code is still available in this python script, but this script is deprecated.

-If you want to use it, it's still available.
-But note that it'll perhaps run for a long time as it tries to estimate `k2` and `k1`.
-To make it run, you'll also need a template image - the original image rendered to the user in VR that is flat and straight.
-The script will attempt to use different parameters to estimate what `k2` and `k1` are, by determining which pair will lead to the closest number of lines as the number estimated from the original template image.
-The template image in question is provided in `template/DistorationTestGrid2.png`.
-THe optimal results were found below:

-* `k2`: `0.3`
-* `k1`: `-0.55`

 ## Combining All Correction Commands

 The combined list of commands **for `-m1280` videos** can be run as so: